Anna-Myzukina/facebook-milestones/README.md

         rails new name_of_project --database=postgresql

-* This article and video can be useful [The Ultimate Intermediate Ruby on Rails Tutorial: Let’s Create an Entire App!](https://www.freecodecamp.org/news/lets-create-an-intermediate-level-ruby-on-rails-application-d7c6e997c63f/) and video: [Testing with RSpec](https://www.youtube.com/watch?v=71eKcNxwxVY)
+* This article and video can be useful [The Ultimate Intermediate Ruby on Rails Tutorial: Let’s Create an Entire App!](https://www.freecodecamp.org/news/lets-create-an-intermediate-level-ruby-on-rails-application-d7c6e997c63f/) , also this article [Adding Authentication with Devise](https://guides.railsgirls.com/devise) and video: [Testing with RSpec](https://www.youtube.com/watch?v=71eKcNxwxVY)

 ## Milestone 1: